-Fresh/frozen boneless beef and beef tongues, kidneys, livers and hearts must be accompanied by FSIS Form 9060-5.
+Fresh/frozen boneless beef and beef tongues, kidneys, livers, hearts, and tripe must be accompanied by FSIS Form 9060-5.
 The following statements must be provided on a letterhead certificate:

-- The United States complies with the conditions stated in the OIE Terrestrial Animal Health Code as a country with negligible BSE risk. - The beef meat and meat products were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans. - The product (beef, livers, tongues, hearts and kidneys) was inspected and passed and found fit for human consumption. - The beef and beef products were produced under mandatory HACCP regulations and undergo microbiological testing as required by FSIS regulation and were found to be in full compliance. - Frozen product (beef, livers and/or tongues) must be packed and maintained at -18 °C in the holdings and inside shipping containers during transportation to Costa Rica.
+- The United States complies with the conditions stated in the OIE Terrestrial Animal Health Code as a country with negligible BSE risk. - The beef meat and meat products were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans. - The product (beef, tongues, kidneys, livers, hearts, or tripe) was inspected and passed and found fit for human consumption. - The beef and beef products were produced under mandatory HACCP regulations and undergo microbiological testing as required by FSIS regulations and were found to be in full compliance. - Frozen beef product must be packed and maintained at -18 °C in the holdings and inside shipping containers during transportation to Costa Rica.
 Fresh beef should be kept at 0 °C or below.